 The remaining expenses associated with managing the Company including general and administrative expenses, wages and marketing were similar to the prior year as the company maintained stable operating costs.
-The Company's net loss was \$3,198,219 for the year.
+The Company's net loss was \$818,270 for the first quarter of 2019.